killercoda/scenarios-vim/moving-around/intro.md

 <br>

-Basic Operations for using Vim effectively
+Moving around in Vim with keyboard shortcuts